Amdrija/etch-a-sketch/README.md

 # Etch-a-Sketch

 ## Introduction
 This is a project from the Odin Project curriculum.
 It's essentially a grid which you can sketch on.
+You can visit it at https://amdrija.github.io/etch-a-sketch

 ## How it works
 You have a squared grid whose cells get colored when you hover over them with your mouse.
 You have 3 modes: